East Asian Languages & Cultures

 Green Hall 234C

-Robert GoreeAssistant Professor of Japanese
+Robert GoreeAssociate Professor of Japanese

-Japanese language, literature, visual culture, geography, and history of print culture.
+Focused on Japanese language, literature, and culture.